Venkatesh-Bharath/Java-Full-Stack-interview-questions-3-years-experience/Datanimbus/Datanimbus.md

 ---

 ### 1. **Introduce yourself**
-"I am Venkatesh Bharath, with 3 years of experience in Java Full Stack Development.
+"I am ----, with 3 years of experience in Java Full Stack Development.
 I specialize in Spring Boot, Microservices, Hibernate, and ReactJS.
 I have worked on projects like customer registration systems, batch processing for large datasets, and transaction data handling.
 My expertise includes implementing REST APIs, working with state management in ReactJS, and ensuring robust test coverage with JUnit and Mockito."

 ---